datalad-handbook/book/docs/usecases/datasets.rst

 and a larger compressed ``nifti`` (``nii.gz``) in one of the subdirectories in this dataset.
-A small ``.tsv`` (1.9K) file exists and can be opened locally, but what would be a large, compressed ``nifti`` file isn't.
+A small ``.tsv`` (1.9K) file exists and can be opened locally, but what would be a large, compressed ``nifti`` file is not.
 In this state, one cannot open or work with the nifti file, but you can explore which files exist without the potentially large download.

 .. runrecord:: _examples/dataset6